Exchange Server hybrid deployments

 You manage a hybrid deployment in Exchange 2016 via a single unified management console that allows for managing both your on-premises and Exchange Online organizations.
 The Exchange admin center (EAC), which replaces the Exchange Management Console and the Exchange Control Panel, allows you to connect and configure features for both organizations.
 When you run the Hybrid Configuration wizard for the first time, you will be prompted to connect to your Exchange Online organization.
 You need to use an account that is a member of the Organization Management role group to connect the EAC to your Exchange Online organization.

 Secure Sockets Layer (SSL) digital certificates play a significant role in configuring a hybrid deployment.
-They help to secure communications between the on-premises hybrid server and the Exchange Online organization.
+They help to secure communications between the on-premises Mailbox or Edge servers and the Exchange Online organization.
 Certificates are a requirement to configure several types of services.
 If you're already using digital certificates in your Exchange organization, you may have to modify the certificates to include additional domains or purchase additional certificates from a trusted certificate authority (CA).
 If you aren't already using certificates, you will need to purchase one or more certificates from a trusted CA.

 Learn more at: Certificate requirements for hybrid deployments